StefanTraistaru/batch-export/README.md

         > 1. Create a copy of your Inkscape file so that you don't mess with your current file.
 (Or simply create a backup as this will break your clones)
         > 2. Select all objects (Ctrl+Alt+A or Edit->Select All in All Layers should work if there are no locked layers) and use the option Edit->Clone->Unlink Clones recursively.
         > 3. Use the extension as previously intended, without selecting the "using clones" option.
-    * If you want to export the files in PDF format you can choose the PDF version to be used(1.4 or 1.5).

 ### Export size